D3DX: ID3DXFont

 The ID3DXFont interface can be used to draw 2D text.
 See also D3DXCreateText that creates 3D meshes of text.

 ID3DXLine

 The ID3DXLine interface can be used for drawing anti-aliased screen-space lines with pattern.

 ID3DXMesh

 The ID3DXMesh interface is used for storage of meshes and mesh optimization for vertex cache friendliness and strip reordering.
 Some functions in D3DX operate on this interface.
 An example is D3DXComputeTangentFrame for creating a tangent-space frame for effects like normal and parallax mapping.
 A descendant of this class is ID3DXPMesh that can do geometry simplification.

 ID3DXPRTEngine

 It is used for Precomputed Radiance Transfer - a technique similar to spherical harmonics lighting that is used for precomputed global illumination and soft ambient lighting.
+Its methods were typically used offline to precompute per-vertex or per-texel transfer vectors, and Microsoft later noted that the PRT simulator remained available only in legacy D3DX9.

 ID3DXSprite

 The ID3DXSprite interface is a C++ class used for drawing a 2D image to the screen known as a sprite in computer graphics.
 In DirectX 7 this was typically done using the DirectDraw API, which is deprecated.